omermahgoub/Kubernetes-the-hard-way-on-openstack/docs/03-compute-resources.md

 The virtual network is connected to the public network via a router during the network setup.
 This allows each OpenStack  instance attached to the virtual network the ability to request a floating IP from the public network for public access.

-1. Create the router kthw-router and set gateway on the public network:
+1. Create the router kthw-router:
 ```
 openstack router create kthw-router
 ```